immutant/immutant.org/tutorials/deploying.md

 from your `project.clj` and any web endpoints your application stands up will be accessible under that context path.

+If you want to set the context path for a particular deployment of a project instead of globally, you can set the context path in the deployment descriptor via the `--context-path` option to the deploy command:

+    ~/immutant/immutant-demo $ lein immutant deploy --context-path /

 Which brings us back to `web/start`. `web/start` stands up a web endpoint for you, and takes one or two arguments: an optional *sub-context path*